 We’re sure you’ve done plenty of research and planning already, but if you’re seriously thinking about setting up a food business, here are some very important things you’ll need to do in advance to make sure you start as you mean to go on: successfully!

-- Register your food business
+- Register your homemade cake business

-According to the Food Standards Agency, one of the first things you need to do (which should be done at least 28 days before opening) is to register your food business with your local authority.
+According to the Food Standards Agency, one of the first things you need to do (which should be done at least 28 days before opening) is to register your home food business with your local authority.
 This process is free to do and you will need to register if you plan to sell, store, handle, cook, prepare, or distribute food in any capacity as part of your business.